anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-01.md

 ```

 **Note:** <br>
 The boolean for updating the org policies is in the terraform.tfvars.
 Google Customer engineers **need to** update org policies (default=true) in their designated environments, but this is not applicable for everyone.
-Set the boolean to false in the tfvars file if you dont need to org policies in your environment.<br>
+Set the boolean to false in the tfvars file if you dont need to update the org policies in your environment.<br>

 <hr>